 Neutrinos are known to oscillate between flavors (i.e., electron neutrino, muon neutrino, and tau neutrino), but the mechanism is not understood in quantum mechanics.
-Perhaps 𝗡𝗣𝗤𝗚 can lead to an explanation by showing how the energy, electrinos, and positrinos can behave in a loose coupling of dipoles that possibly interacts with the superfluid gas of spacetime.
-First, let’s examine oscillation probabilities for a three neutrino system.
+Perhaps 𝗡𝗣𝗤𝗚 can lead to an explanation by showing how energetic rotating dipoles of electrinos and positrinos can behave in a loose coupling with geometry varying over time.
+First, let’s examine oscillation probabilities for an oscillating neutrino.

 Consider the probability curves in the neutrino oscillation charts.
 The three probabilities add to one.
 We can see that the energy of the neutrino is related to the speed of the oscillation.
 Perhaps we can consider the probability as a proxy for the amount of energy carried by each of the particles in superposition.
 Wikipedia says, “The basic physics behind neutrino oscillation can be found in any system of coupled harmonic oscillators.”
 This is fascinating, because 𝗡𝗣𝗤𝗚 electrino/positrino dipoles carry harmonic waves, and are harmonic oscillators.

 How would we describe the physics of a group of electrino/positrino dipoles?
-First, within each dipole the electrino and positrino attract each other.
+We might imagine that within each dipole the electrino and positrino attract each other.
 As each particle orbits the other, it is chasing the ephemeral position of where their partner was in the past when it emitted the electric field that is currently arriving after having propagated at the local speed of electromagnetic fields, also called the local speed of light, c.
 This is only a primitive visualization.
 The actual dance of the constituent point charges will reveal itself via simulation.